javascript-tutorial/en.javascript.info/1-js/01-getting-started/7-types/article.md

 2. Single quotes: `'Hello'`.
 3. Backticks: <code>&#96;Hello&#96;</code>.

 Double and single quotes are "simple" quotes.
-There's practically no difference between them in JavaScript.
+There's no difference between them in JavaScript, besides being different characters.

 Backticks are "extended functionality" quotes.
 They allow us to embed variables and expressions into a string by wrapping them in `${…}`, for example: